Dillon v. Legg

 Dillon v.
 Legg, 68 Cal.
 2d 728 (1968), was a landmark case decided by the Supreme Court of California that established the tort of negligent infliction of emotional distress.
-To date, it is the most persuasive decision of the most persuasive state supreme court in the United States during the latter half of the 20th century: Dillon has been favorably cited and followed by at least twenty reported out-of-state appellate decisions, more than any other California appellate decision in the period from 1940 to 2005.
+The decision stands out as one of the most persuasive state supreme court decisions in the United States: Dillon has been favorably cited and followed by at least twenty reported out-of-state appellate decisions, more than any other California appellate decision in the period from 1940 to 2005.
 It was also favorably cited by the House of Lords in an important case on nervous shock, McLoughlin v O'Brian [1983].

 Background

 A mother, Margery M. Dillon, and her daughter Cheryl witnessed the death of her other child in a car accident caused by a negligent driver, David Luther Legg.
 Two-year-old Erin Dillon was fatally struck by Legg's vehicle while crossing Bluegrass Road near its intersection with Clover Lane (near the Dillons' residence in the unincorporated area of Arden-Arcade in Sacramento County).
 The mother and daughter sued for emotional distress as a result of witnessing the accident.
 The trial court dismissed the claim under the prevailing zone of danger rule: the plaintiff needed to be in physical danger of the accident itself to recover for emotional distress.